ZhichaoPengMath/ZhichaoPengMath.github.io/_pages/research.md

 ---
 Asymptotic preserving schemes for linear kinetic transport equations under a diffusive scaling
 --------------------------
+Linear kinetic transport equations provide a prototype model for the neutron transport, the radiation transfer, etc. Under a diffusive scaling, when the Knudsen number
+\\[\varepsilon = \frac{\textrm{mean free path of the particle} }{\textrm{character length scale} } \\]
+goes to \\(0\\), the kinetic equation asymptotically converges to a diffusion equation.
+To conquer the stiffness for \\(\varepsilon\ll 1\\), asymptotic preserving (AP) scheme, which converges to a convergent liminting scheme for the limiting diffusive equation, is a natrual choice.

+In [2013,Boscarino, Pareschi,Russo], a family of high order schemes is proposed to achieve unconditional stability in the diffusive regime \\(\varepsilon\ll 1\\).
+Their scheme is based on the even-odd decomposition and a further equivalent reformulation with the introduction of a weighted diffusive term.

+To deepen the theoretical understanding of their further reformulation idea, under the framework of micro-macro decomposition, we perform Fourier-type and energy-type analysis.
+Based on Fourier analysis, we numerically solve an eigen-value problem, confirms the unconditional stabilty for \\(\varepsilon\ll 1\\), and identifies the preferrable structure of the numerical weight and stability condition for \\(\varepsilon=O(1)\\).
+With energy analysis, we rigorously prove the stability property.
+Formal and rigorous asymptotic analysis as well as initial layers  are also considered.

+Recently, we find a new strategy without introducing the diffusive term and the furhter reformulation, to define high order AP schemes, with unconditional stability in the diffusive regime.
+The relavent paper is under preparation.

 Structure preserving schemes for the Maxwell equations in a nonlinear optical media